g2p/joujou/README.md

-# joujou: play music files on a chromecast
+# Joujou: play music files on a Chromecast

-joujou takes a directory of music files (sorting them by path) and sends it to a chromecast for playback.
+Joujou takes a directory of music files (sorting them by path) and sends it to a Chromecast for playback.

 Playback control (volume control, navigation within the playlist) is done via an application like Google Home.

-joujou takes metadata from the music files, including covers if embedded.
+Joujou takes metadata from the music files, including covers if embedded.
-When embedded covers are not found, joujou looks for image files placed next to the music files (cover.jpg for example); this heuristic only works when all files come from a single album.
+When embedded covers are not found, Joujou looks for image files placed next to the music files (cover.jpg for example); this heuristic only works when all files come from a single album.

-joujou serves the files to the chromecast over the local network. joujou defaults to listening on a random TCP port, but if you have a firewall, you can pass the `--ports start[:end]` flag and configure the firewall to allow access from your local network.
-Music files are accessed by the chromecast directly, but cover files can be accessed by other devices on the same network, for example phones used to control playback.
+Joujou serves the files to the Chromecast over the local network.
+Joujou defaults to listening on a random TCP port, but if you have a firewall, you can pass the `--ports start[:end]` flag and configure the firewall to allow access from your local network.
+Music files are accessed by the Chromecast directly, but cover files can be accessed by other devices on the same network, for example phones used to control playback.

 Supported codecs are: FLAC, MP3, Vorbis, Opus, AAC.
 Vorbis and Opus can be in Ogg or WebM/Matroska containers, the rest use their native container.
-MP3 files should have ID3v2, although joujou falls back to ID3v1 if needed.
+MP3 files should have ID3v2, although Joujou falls back to ID3v1 if needed.

 Supported file extensions: .flac .mp3 .ogg .opus .oga .mka .m4a

-This matches the formats a chromecast audio supports, with the exception of WAV due to limited metadata support; use FLAC for lossless files.
+This matches the [formats] a Chromecast Audio supports, with the exception of WAV due to limited metadata support; use FLAC for lossless files.

 ## Usage